 TO connected demand sites with multiple users at a given boundary point wish to choose their own Suppliers without being penalised and discriminated against by the CUSC charging arrangements.

-At the current time 2 large customers connected at the same connection point will pay 2 x TD4 residual band, when if they share a Supplier, they only pay 1 x TD4 residual band.
+At the current time, the specific 2 large customers connected at the same connection point will pay 2 x TD4 residual band, when if they share a Supplier, they only pay 1 x TD4 residual band.
 If they happened to be DNO connected they would pay EHV4 residual band.
 This means customers that are TO connected are charged more than DNO connected parties, despite using the same capacity, and are incentivised to have the same Supplier to keep costs down, limiting customer choice.

 This has some further impacts, such as forcing the customers to compromise over the type of Supplier they must agree to.
-For example, one customer may want green energy and another may not, but they forced to compromise with their neighbours to keep their total cost of supply down.
+For example, one customer may want green energy, and another may not, but they forced to compromise with their neighbours to keep their total cost of supply down.
 For large energy users such as Nissan and AESC UK this is a critical cost in maintaining our competitiveness in international markets.

 For larger customers there is often a very limited choice of Suppliers due to few being able to take on the risk of such demand.
 By allowing the parties to choose their own Suppliers this is likely to make it easier for each customer to find the right supplier to meet their business needs.

-Nissan and AESC UK do not believe that bandings are meant to distort competition in the manner identified, as historically most TO connected customers have been interrelated customers, such as industrial gases and chemical, often located behind the meter of generation that provides secure supplies to critical UK manufactures.
+Nissan and AESC UK do not believe that bandings are meant to distort competition in the manner identified, as historically most TO connected customers have been interrelated customers, such as industrial gases and chemical, often located behind the meter of generation that provides secure supplies to critical UK manufacturers.
 However, for Nissan and AESC UK new connection, that will not be the case, and the new customers on the site want to be able to choose their own Suppliers to best meet their own business needs.

-Further, we suspect, now that the Energy Intensive Industries (EIIs) are no longer facing Final Consumption Levies (FCLs) and may benefit from transmission charges discounts, some of them may also now wish to seek third party supplies and have been discouraged by the transmission charging regime.
+Further, the Proposer suspects, now that Energy Intensive Industries (EIIs) are no longer facing Final Consumption Levies (FCLs) and may benefit from transmission charges discounts, some of them may also now wish to seek third party supplies and have been discouraged by the transmission charging regime.
 This proposed rule change would therefore see them pay no more than their current proportion of transmission charges than they already face if they choose to move their demand into a Supplier BMU in their own right.

 Were Nissan and AESC UK’S new site to be classed as an IDNO Nissan would be charged at EHV4 (as now), as would AESC UK, and in the longer term potentially other customers on our site.
-This would give - an aggregate charge of c.£2.5m between Nissan and AESC UK.
+This would give an aggregate charge of c.£2.5m between Nissan and AESC UK.
 However, the proposer believes that Ofgem is not comfortable that TO connected sites can be IDNOs, so the sites will be on private network and will therefore have non-standard BSC metering aggregated up into a number of Supplier BMUs.